AndreMeylan/FinalProject/README.md

 ---

-<a name="future-development"></a>
+<a name="future-development-roadmap"></a>
-## Future Development
+## Future Development Roadmap

+### To-Do List

+As we strive to enhance the current infrastructure and capabilities of our diabetes prediction model, we are prioritizing the following tasks:

+1. **Pandas Library Integration:** We are exploring solutions to integrate the Pandas library within our AWS Lambda function without exceeding the package size limit.
+Potential strategies include the use of AWS Lambda Layers and alternative lightweight data processing libraries.

+2. **API Connectivity:**
+    - **Implement an API Gateway:** We plan to set up an API Gateway to provide a secure and robust interface for handling prediction requests and integrating with other systems.
+    - **Connect Lambda with API Gateway:** Our goal is to establish a seamless connection between AWS Lambda functions and the API Gateway, facilitating efficient data flow and management.

+These immediate action items are aimed at resolving current limitations and setting the foundation for future enhancements.

-### Technical Improvements
+### Future Technical Improvements

-Moving forward, we plan to focus on the following enhancements to our XGBoost model for improved performance and accuracy:

-- **Model Metrics Analysis:** We will continuously monitor metrics to ensure that our model is performing optimally without overfitting.
-High AUC values, low log loss, and low error rates are indicators of our current model's robustness.

-- **Fine-Tuning:** Minor performance improvements have been noted with current fine-tuning efforts.
-Future fine-tuning will involve more granular adjustments and possibly employing more sophisticated techniques.
+Looking beyond the immediate to-do list, we intend to implement the following technical improvements to the diabetes prediction model:

+- **Refining Model Metrics:** Ongoing monitoring and optimization of model metrics will ensure we avoid overfitting and maintain high predictive accuracy.

+- **Advanced Fine-Tuning:** Iterative fine-tuning processes, utilizing sophisticated techniques, will be conducted to progressively enhance model performance.

-- **Experiment with Diverse Models:** To further refine our predictions, we will experiment with building separate models for different demographic groups and employ a variety of machine learning models to compare performance.
+- **Diversifying Model Portfolio:** We will explore building separate models for different demographic groups and experiment with a range of machine learning models to improve predictive performance.

-- **Feature Engineering:** Enhanced feature engineering strategies will be explored to capture more nuances within the data, which may lead to significant improvements in model performance.
+- **Innovative Feature Engineering:** The adoption of advanced feature engineering techniques will be investigated to unlock further predictive insights within our data.

-### Business Recommendations
+### Future Business Recommendations

-For the business aspect, our recommendations and considerations for the Spanish National Health System are:

-To ensure the ongoing success and scalability of the model, the following considerations are crucial:
+From a business standpoint, our model's deployment aligns with strategic initiatives aimed at reducing healthcare costs and improving patient outcomes:

-- **Data Collection:** The collection of reliable and comprehensive data on all patients is essential for the model to deliver accurate predictions.
+- **Data Quality and Consistency:** It is essential to maintain high standards of data quality, with healthcare professionals ensuring consistent and accurate data recording.

-- **Data Quality:** Healthcare professionals, especially doctors and nurses, must prioritize data quality, ensuring consistency and accuracy when recording patient information, such as glucose levels.

-- **Feature Inclusion:** The inclusion of additional predictive features, such as patients' smoking history, is imperative.
-Smoking is a recognized risk factor for diabetes and should be considered in the model to improve prediction accuracy.
+- **Inclusion of Predictive Features:** Incorporating additional risk factors, such as smoking history, into the model is critical to enhancing its predictive accuracy and utility.

-Incorporating these considerations into the model will enhance its effectiveness and utility in a real-world healthcare setting, providing a powerful tool for the Spanish National Health System to reduce the incidence and financial impact of diabetes.
+- **Cost-Effective Deployment:** Leveraging the AWS platform, we aim to demonstrate that our model can be deployed efficiently, offering a cost-effective solution for large-scale health systems.

+### Long-Term Considerations

+Our vision for long-term development includes:

+- **Comprehensive Data Collection:** The successful implementation of the model is contingent upon the collection of comprehensive and reliable patient data.

+- **Professional Training:** Healthcare professionals must receive training to ensure data is recorded consistently and accurately.

+- **Feature Expansion:** Adding key features known to influence diabetes risk, such as smoking history, will improve the model's predictive power.

+By addressing these technical and business aspects, we aim to deliver a model that not only excels in accuracy and efficiency but also provides significant value to the healthcare system.

-*Note: These recommendations are based on current model performance and projected healthcare trends.
-As the model is deployed and more data becomes available, these recommendations may evolve to reflect new insights and opportunities.*
+*Note: This roadmap is based on current model performance and projected healthcare trends.
+As the model is deployed and more data become available, these recommendations may evolve to reflect new insights and opportunities.*